Playaz N the Game

 Playaz N the Game is the second solo full-length album by American rapper and producer JT the Bigga Figga from San Francisco.
-It was released on July 13, 1993 through Get Low Recordz, making it the debut for both JT and the indie label.
+It was released on July 13, 1993, through Get Low Recordz, making it the debut for both JT and the indie label.
 The album features guest appearances from D-Moe, Gigolo G, Mac Mall, Rappin' 4-Tay and San Quinn.

 The album was not a commercial success when it first came out, but today the album is considered as a classic.
-Playaz N the Game only managed to make it #91 on the Top R&B/Hip-Hop Albums and the two singles released, "Peep Game" and "Game Recognize Game" did not make it to the charts, but the latter received frequent airplay on local hip-hop station Wild 107.7.
+Playaz N the Game charted at 91 on the Top R&B/Hip-Hop Albums and the two singles released, "Peep Game" and "Game Recognize Game" did not make it to the charts, but the latter received frequent airplay on the local hip-hop station, Wild 107.7.

-It was reissued via Get Low Recordz in 1996 with distribution by Priority Records and in 2006 via with distribution by SMC Recordings.
+The album was reissued via Get Low Recordz in 1996 with distribution by Priority Records and in 2006 via with distribution by SMC Recordings.